Do's and Don'ts When TalkingAbout Long Term Care

 Talk in person

 This is a conversation that’s best had face-to-face.
 Carve out an unpressured time with your loved one(s) to talk openly and honestly.
-If distance is a factor, consider using something like Skype or FaceTime so you can see each other’s faces while you talk.
-Since this is a sensitive topic, it’s important to to read facial cues and adjust your approach, if needed.
+If physical distance or self-quarantine is a factor, consider using video technology, like Zoom or FaceTime, so you can see each other’s faces while you talk.
+Since this is a sensitive topic, it’s important to read facial cues and adjust your approach, if needed.

 Bring your sense of humor